-Applying for Graduate Studies
+Applying for Graduate Studies: International Students

 Required Materials for Graduate International Candidates

 Every year, Wheelock enthusiastically welcomes international graduate students to our learning community.
 We are committed to working closely with international applicants who, by virtue of being educated outside of the United States, will need to fulfill certain admissions requirements.
-These include: 1) applying for admission to Wheelock College, 2) applying for a U.S. Visa, and 3) traveling to and applying for admission into the US.

 The steps involved in each of these activity areas are listed below.
 We encourage you to apply at least one month prior to the priority deadlines.
 It is common for the processing and gathering of materials to take longer for international students, and we want to ensure that you have the best chance of being considered for your desired start date.

-1. Wheelock Graduate Application and Fee
+1. Wheelock Graduate Application

 2. Essay - You must submit a 3-5 page essay describing why you would like to attend Wheelock College as a graduate student.
 The essay should include information on which degree program you would like to pursue, how you became interested in this field of work as well as why you feel that Wheelock College, with its mission to improve the lives of children and families, would be the ideal place to continue your education.
 We also encourage you to describe the strengths that you bring to your chosen field and the challenges that you will face.